-Land, building and equipment includes restricted and grant assets of \$6,624,000 and \$5,598,000 at September 30, 2011 and 2010, respectively.
-Of these assets, \$3,989,000 and \$3,796,000 at September 30, 2011 and 2010, respectively, are restricted in compliance with federal program grant agreements as to use, resale and maintenance.
+Land, building and equipment includes restricted and grant assets of \$2,787,000 at September 30, 2013.
+Of these assets, \$2,632,000 at September 30, 2013, is restricted in compliance with federal program grant agreements as to use, resale and maintenance.

 CRS entered into a capital lease agreement for its headquarters building in Baltimore, Maryland in 2006.
-The lease is for an initial term of 30 years ending in 2036, with 3 five-year renewal options.
+The lease is for an initial term of 30 years ending in 2036, with three 5-year renewal options.
 The minimum lease payment under this agreement of \$13,465,000 was paid in full on the rent commencement date.
-Minimum rent for the renewal periods will be determined on the basis of 90 percent of the then fair market rental for the first renewal year, with subsequent years' rent increasing based on the Consumer Price Index.
+Minimum rent for the renewal periods will be determined on the basis of 90% of the then fair market rental for the first renewal year, with subsequent years' rent increasing based on the Consumer Price Index.

-Land, building and equipment at September 30, 2011, include \$30,367,000 for leasehold improvements, capitalized lease and other costs expended, including capitalized interest of \$1,232,000, for the headquarters.
+Land, building and equipment at September 30, 2013, includes \$28,040,000 for leasehold improvements, capitalized lease and other costs expended, including capitalized interest of \$1,232,000 for the headquarters.

 CRS has operating lease commitments for its offices maintained throughout the world.
 These leases are generally renewable on an annual basis.
 CRS has also entered into operating leases in the United States for office space for periods ranging from three to five years for its U.S. Operations.
-Rental expenses for the years ended September 30, 2011 and 2010, were \$4,574,000 and \$4,418,000, respectively.
+Rental expense for the year ended September 30, 2013, was \$4,209,000.